imoss/simple_factory/README.md

 ## Usage

-It can be helpful in your business objects to define a class method that references an instance method.
-For example, say you have a class called `UserKeyGenerator` which is designed to generate a key (String) and assign it to a User:
+It can be helpful in your business objects to define a class method that acts as a factory for that class.
+For example, let's say you have a class called `UserKeyGenerator` which is designed to generate a key (String) and assign it to a User:

 ```ruby
 class User